 “I just told my 16 year-old son (Junior year) that it is his life and his responsibility to manage his college applications.
 I will help him if he asks but I’m not going to spend the next year nagging him.
 He is smart and capable and if the worst thing that happens is a gap year where he has to get a job then he will get a different kind of education.”

 The truth is there are pros and cons to letting your child step out on their own with college.
 It’s a very expensive investment that has many parents worrying about who is going to pay for it and how.
 Making the wrong decisions could saddle them with debt for decades.
 And your child may not be ready for such a big responsibility right now.

 Let’s explore some different ways you can help – and hold back – during the college process.

 Help: With Cost Savings and Financing

 Young people often don’t understand the long-term ramifications of the financial choices they make.
 When it comes to applying for college, tens of thousands of dollars is a lot to give a teenager responsibility for.

 Instead, work cooperatively with your student.
 Help them understand how much schools cost, and the fact that different colleges can cost vastly different amounts.
 Work with them to understand which ones are more generous with aid.

-As one parent in our Paying For College 101 Facebook group put it,
+Another parent in our Facebook group put it,